chaichontat/samui/architecture.md

 ### Feature Annotation (`annoFeat` + `DrawFeature` + `MutableSpots`)

 1. `AnnFeat.svelte` adds a “Select” tool on top of `SharedAnnotate`.
 Annotation is only allowed once a feature is selected and `annoFeat.annotating` is set, safeguarding against coord mismatches.
-2. `DrawFeature.startDraw` receives the active `CoordsData` and connects `MutableSpots` to the overlay’s vector source so point annotations mirror overlay data.
+2. `DrawFeature.startDraw` receives the active `CoordsData`, connects `MutableSpots` to the overlay’s vector source, flushes any polygon imports queued while the sample was loading, and sets `annoFeat.ready = true` before emitting `pointsAdded`.
 3. Polygons add or remove labels from all enclosed points via `MutableSpots.addFromPolygon` / `modifyFromPolygon`.
 Individual points can be toggled in “Select” mode.
 4. `MutableSpots` stores labels as comma-separated stacks, allowing multiple assignments per point while highlighting only the most recent.
-All mutations restyle the OpenLayers feature and emit `pointsAdded`.
+It queues polygon mutations until coordinates exist and returns zeroed counts when cleared, then restyles features and emits `pointsAdded` once data is ready.
 5. CSV export (`toCSV`) leverages `MutableSpots.dump()`; imports (`MutableSpots.load`) validate IDs against the current coordinate set, add any new labels to `annoFeat.keys`, and reapply label assignments.
 BYOD CSV ingestion (in `processCSV`) funnels into the same pathway.

 ### Caveats & Unknowns